ness-tea/the-village/README.md

 ## 1 Overview:

-This document will describe the design decisions that have been made in the development of The Village.
+This document will describe the design decisions that have been made in the development of **The Village**.
 It will justify the choices in design regarding the game world, creative and expressive play, character design, narrative structure, interface design, gameplay, and core mechanics; it details how these choices ultimately affect the overall game.